Poetry Workshops

 Why host a workshop?

-Support people to use the power of poetry to connect with themselves, as well as build understanding solidarity across communities.
+We can support people to use the power of poetry to connect with themselves, as well as build understanding solidarity across communities.

-Become part of a network of brilliant organisations and lovely people.
+You will become part of a network of brilliant organisations and lovely people.

-Build your capacity to put on poetry workshop.
+You can build your capacity to put on poetry workshop.

 What do people say?